The Ultimate Guide to: The Quilter Nations Series

 Japan

-Japan’s preparations for the Autumn Internationals have been meticulous.
+Japan’s preparations for the Quilter Nations Series have been meticulous.
 With a strong emphasis on physicality, skill development, and tactical awareness, the Brave Blossoms are aiming to build on their impressive performances in recent years.

 Star Player: Kotaro Matsushima – Kotaro Matsushima is widely regarded as one of the best fullbacks in world rugby due to his exceptional combination of speed, agility, and attacking prowess.